AndrewDerain/Maple/Readme.md

 ## What's this?

 This is a C++ develop framework with personal preferences.
-It contains basic data structure (Int64, Float64, IPC, ...) and more.
+It contains basic data structure (Int64, Double, IPC, ...) and more.

 ## Before using it.
 - You need C++ 20 or later.